 Q. Is the Tree Top Walk a guided walk?

-A. The Tree Top Walk and Ancient Empire have been designed to be self guided.
-We do offer free daily guided walks along the Bibbulmun Track - except during school holidays, peak periods, or inclement weather.
+A. The Tree Top Walk and Ancient Empire trail have been designed to be self guided.
+We do offer free tingle forest talks and guided tours daily - except during school holidays, peak periods, or inclement weather.

 Q. Does the Tree Top Walk move?
 Are there any steps?
 How high is it?

 A. At the highest point the Tree Top Walk is 40m from the forest floor.
-There are no steps, just a gradual rise.
+There are no steps, just a series gradual inclining and declining walkways.
 There is some movement.

 Q. Does the Tree Top Walk move a lot when it is windy?